 - We advise Australians not to travel to Crimea at this time as it is not under Government control.

-- Australians presently in Crimea, or the eastern provinces of Donetsk and Luhansk, should leave by commercial means if it is safe to do so.
-The Australian Government’s ability to provide consular assistance in these locations is limited.
+- If you are already in Crimea or the eastern regions of Donetsk and Luhansk, you should leave by commercial means if it is safe to do so.

 - Be a smart traveller.
 Before heading overseas: